Skip to main content

 ParameterTypeRequiredDescription

 accountAccountRefNoAccount for this request.
 When provided, the signals agent returns per-account pricing options if configured.
+In wholesale mode, this is the rate-card scope; when omitted the agent returns default rate-card pricing or omits pricing_options entirely.

 destinationsDestination[]NoFilter signals to those activatable on specific agents/platforms.
 When omitted, returns all signals available on the current agent.
 See Destination Object below.